 I relish an “impossible” baking challenge.
 Experimenting in the kitchen is one of my favorite things to do.
 (My husband and kids also love it because they get to do a lot of sampling!).
-I was (and am) determined to figure out how to make keto bread that is both easy and delicious.
+I was determined to figure out how to make keto bread that is both easy and delicious.

 Almond Flour vs. Coconut Flour

-Providing Structure To Keto Bread
+Providing Structure to Keto Bread

-Weigh Your Ingredients (Especially Flours)
+Weigh Your Flours

 These ingredients aren't cheap and it is incredibly easy to get an incorrect measurement.
 Incorrect measurements will give you inconsistent results.

-Weighing is easy and gives you a reliable finished keto bread.
-(Even better–less dishes because you put your mixing bowl on the scale, reset it and put your ingredients directly in the bowl!)
+Actually, the biggest benefit is having less dishes because you put your mixing bowl on the scale, reset it and put your ingredients directly in the bowl!

 If you go on Amazon and look at kitchen scales, it's easy to get overwhelmed.
 I have two kitchen scales.
 The first one I purchased is an older version of this Pronto Digital Scale.